MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/reference/ic_info.md

 **Added In:** Windows Server 2012, Windows 8
 **Impact:** When disabled, the virtual machine can not be backed up while running (using VSS).

+The Volume Shadow Copy Requestor integration service is required for Volume Shadow Copy Service ([VSS](https://msdn.microsoft.com/en-us/library/aa384589.aspx)).
+The Volume Shadow Copy Service (VSS) captures and copies images for backup on running systems, particularly servers, without unduly degrading the performance and stability of the services they provide.
+This integration service makes that possible by coordinating the virtual machine's workloads with the host's backup process.

+Read more about Volume Shadow Copy [here](https://msdn.microsoft.com/en-us/library/dd405549.aspx).

 ## Hyper-V Guest Service Interface